bruchh/co-creating/toolkit/docs/bringing-young-people-and-city-leaders-together/legal-and-ethical-considerations.md

-# Legal and ethical considerations
+# Legal and Ethical Considerations

 When working with young people and adult decision-makers in a 'Co-Creating Our City' project, it is crucial to consider legal and ethical aspects to ensure safety, respect, and compliance with relevant laws.